capistrano/capistrano/documentation/harrow/index.markdown

 #### What does it cost, and how does that affect Capistrano

-Harrow has very low pricing (<https://harrow.io/pricing/>), for comparison with other continuous integration tools we have customers who have cut their monthly outgoing by a factor of 5 or more.
+Harrow has very reasonable pricing (<https://harrow.io/pricing/>), for comparison with other continuous integration tools we have customers who have cut their monthly outgoing by a factor of 5 or more.

-For individual users it's feee to use for ever.
+For individual users it's free to use for ever.
 To work with collaborators in your projects paid plans start at just $29/mo.

 Capistrano is unaffected by Harrow.
 Capistrano will remain liberally licensed